MrRexZ/DownCacheDroid/README.md

 Specify how a custom download process for the object representing the class in which the method is residing in to be performed

-## 1.4 Cancel download
-You can cancel existing download in progress by calling `downCacheApp.getDownloadProcInstance().cancelDownload(String url)`.